 Work out in the strength and conditioning area.

 You will have access to modern IT facilities and services to support your studies.
 These include:

 Whether you’re studying alone or working in a group, the University’s Andersonian library has a wide variety of areas to suit you.
 You’ll have access to around one million print volumes, more than 400,000 electronic books and over 37,000 e-journals.
 Friendly staff are available to show you how to use the variety of resources on offer.

 With Glasgow on your doorstep, you’ll have the opportunity to explore everything this exciting city has to offer.
 Find out more about Glasgow.

 Learn about your housing options at the International Study Centre and how to book your room once you have been offered a place to study here.

 Find out about life in Glasgow, one of Scotland's largest cities, and things you can do in the surrounding area.
 Get the most out of city and country life.

 Glasgow has a lot of people, but compared to London you get more support.
 As a new person going to a new country, you need that support."

-Paddy from Nigeria Studied Undergraduate Foundation Programme in
+Paddy from Uganda Studied Undergraduate Foundation Programme in

 Business and Social Studies